 Screening Films

-If you are planning to show a film for your RSO you will need to purchase the rights for a public screening through a distributor.
-The only situation where you will not need to purchase the rights to screen are outlined below:
+If you are planning to screen/stream a film for your RSO you will need to purchase the rights for a public screening through a distributor.
+The only situations where you will not need to purchase the rights are outlined below.

-If you are showing the film in a face to face teaching activity, it is fair use to do so and you do not need the copyright owner's permission to do so under Section 110 of the Copyright Act.
-You cannot show a movie for entertainment without getting a license/permission even if you are not charging admission.
+If you are showing the film in a face to face teaching activity, it is fair use to do so, and you do not need the copyright owner's permission.
+You cannot show a movie for entertainment without getting a license/permission, even if you are not charging admission.

 1. The movie must be shown by an instructor or students;